Do you love knitting? Then you have something in common with the people of Selbu! Learn the story behind Selbu's famous icon, Selbu mittens.

 The Selbu pattern has a key place in Norwegian history and traditions.

-Millstone production was Selbu's most important export industry from the 16th century and right up to around the start of the First World War, when Germany started producing stones industrially.
-The villagers needed to find another way to make money.
-That's when knitting Selbu mittens started to become really popular.
+Millstone production was one of the most important industries from the 16th century and right up to around the start of the First World War, when local production started losing ground to industrially produced stones.
+But by that time, knitting Selbu mittens had started to become really popular.

 The Selbu mitten pattern dates back to the 1800s, and was originally designed by a young woman named Marit Guldsetbru Emstad.
 It's said she was only around 15 or 16 years old when she first made the complicated double-stranded pattern with its famous Selburosa, or Selbu rose.